 I have a knack for stressing myself out.
 Things beyond my control are the worst—it’s not like I can even do anything about those worries.
 Comparisons fit into that category.
 Imagine stressing out because you see other kids who could do things your child can’t do yet.

-Comparing is also stressful for kids.
+Comparing kids is also stressful for them.
 We can project our anxieties and place unfair pressure onto them.
 And it just doesn’t feel good to seem inadequate in any way.
 Subtle insinuations like, “How come you haven’t joined any sports teams yet?” can hurt.

 And the irony of all the stress?
 Often, we realize we had been worrying over nothing.
 The first signs my eldest might have a speech delay sent me flying in all directions.
 It’s one thing to be proactive, but another to stress when, in hindsight, it usually turns out all right.